-The staff at the International Center, located at 20 Sawyer Avenue, will be happy to assist you throughout your college career.
+The staff at the International Center (I-Center), located at 20 Sawyer Avenue, will assist you throughout your college career.
 They are responsible for advising international students and scholars, coordinating international activities on campus, and handling all student immigration procedures.
 If you have questions, you may contact the International Center by telephone at (617) 627-3458, by fax at (617) 627-6076, or by email at email@example.com.
-Since several important mailings will be sent to you, please notify the International Center and the Office of Undergraduate Admissions of any change of mailing address, email address or telephone number.
+Since several important mailings will be sent to you, please notify BOTH the International Center and the Office of Undergraduate Admissions of any change of mailing address, email address or telephone number.

 Procedures for Obtaining a Student Visa

-- Before you can be issued an immigration document by the International Center, you must confirm in writing to the Office of Undergraduate Admissions your intent to accept the offer of admission by paying your tuition deposit and submitting the Enrollment Decision Form.
-You may enroll online here.
+- Before you can be issued an immigration document by the International Center, you must confirm your intent to accept the offer of admission by paying your tuition deposit and submitting the Enrollment Decision Form on your portal which you can access here.

-- Once you receive the Form I-20 or Form DS-2019 from the International Center you will be given directions regarding how to apply for a student visa stamp in your passport.
-Please be sure to schedule your visa appointment after you receive your Form I-20 or Form DS-2019 from Tufts, as we cannot guarantee the exact time your document will arrive.
+- Once you receive the Form I-20 from the International Center you will be given directions regarding how to apply for a student visa.

-You will need your passport with the visa stamp, your immigration document (Form I-20 or Form DS-2019), and your financial documents when you enter the U.S.
+You will need your passport, your immigration documents, and your financial documents when you enter the U.S.

-If you are currently attending high school or college in the United States you must apply for a visa transfer to Tufts visa sponsorship.
-(You will not need to get a new visa stamp at this time).
-Please have your International Student Advisor complete the International Student Transfer Form, found here, and release you from their SEVIS database.
+If you are currently attending high school or college in the United States you must transfer your SEVIS record to Tufts.
 You are still required to submit an International Student Information form and proper financial documentation, along with the International Student Transfer Form.
-Once Tufts receives these documents, a visa document will then be issued.
+Once Tufts receives these documents, a visa document can be processed.
 You may only re-enter the U.S. using the Tufts visa document.

 As an international student in need of a visa, it is necessary to document to Tufts, and later to the U.S. Embassy or Consulate, the existence and availability of funds for your tuition and living expenses for at least one calendar year while at Tufts.
 These expenses, outlined below, cover a twelve month period.